Rachel-Tookey/RecordShop_Security_Project/documentation/deploymentPlan.md

 - We will now release the application into a production environment
 - We would consider the following options:
 1. Hosting it on a Cloud service like Google Cloud
-2. Deploying our Docker container to a Kubernetes cluser
+2. Deploying our Docker container to a Kubernetes cluster